Learnings and predictions around the dominant themes and challenges facing education finance over the next decade.

 For the first time in decades, enrollment in K-12 public schools is precipitously declining: estimated public school enrollment for 2023 was a million students short of 2019 levels; about a 2% drop.
 Where have all the students gone, and what are the consequences of a shrinking student population?

-The current public school pension system is fiscally unsustainable in many states, contributing to depressed wages and presenting a major threat to school budgets (despite only benefiting a minority of teachers in the workforce today).
+The current public school pension system is fiscally unsustainable in many states, contributing to depressed wages and presenting a major threat to school budgets.
 Let's talk about the +$600 billion budget cut happening to public schools.

 If districts unbundle resources and programming, they can offer a wider range of curated educational choices for students within the public school system, rather than requiring them to seek choices elsewhere.